-All that remains is to update the settings which tell the domain where to look to fetch your website from.
+All that remains is updating the settings, which tell the domain where to look to fetch your website.

 5. Switching nameservers

-Switching your domains nameservers may seem to be some far fetched science-fiction to many people.
-Essentially, the nameserers tell your domain registrar where to look for your website.
+Switching your domain nameservers may seem to be some far-fetched science-fiction to many people.
+Essentially, the nameservers tell your domain registrar where to look for your website.

 Changes to the DNS records can sometimes take 12 to 24 hours, though

 While downtime shouldn’t be an issue, you should refrain from making changes to a website’s design, or content, until you’re completely sure that the process is complete and you’re accessing the new host server.

 Once the website displayed is coming from your new host’s server, seamlessly transferring a website to a new web hosting provider is complete.

 Make sure you test your website and ensure that all features are working properly; when everything is working just like it used to, then you can cancel the old hosting plan.
 That’s all there is to it!

 We will even ensure your website is running at its optimum speed and make changes if it isn’t or provide suggestions on what you can do to improve your website’s performance.

 Get in touch today to talk to us about migrating your website to Weave.